GP248CME215/PINN_tf2/README.md

 Simple examples of PINN using TF2, including the Burgers eqn continous time inference model in Raissi et al (2019) converted to TF2

 This code was written for educational purposes.
-Modified by Yongji Wang and Ray Chou